jd/tenacity/doc/source/index.rst

     except MyException:
         # timed out retrying

-It's possible to execute any action before any retry attempt by using the before callback function:
+It's possible to execute an action before any attempt of calling the function by using the before callback function:

 .. code-block:: python